mbellabah/mbellabah.github.io/_posts/2020-01-21-sierraleone-and-her-manufactures.md

 show-avatar: false
 ---

 I had written this on Janurary 7 2017 while I was in Freetown, Sierra Leone.
 I believe this was written shortly after reading "The Wealth and Poverty of Nations" by David Landes for the second time.

+The essay's content is pretty much what the title states.
+It's an economic essay on Sierra Leone, her manufactures, and how to propel her to a modern economy with a strong, domestic manufacturing base.

 Looking back, I really don't know what to think of this unfinished, and largely unresearched essay.
 I'm posting it here unedited for the sake of posterity, so that I may look back at it 10 years from now, just as I am now, shaking my head saying "what the hell was I thinking".
+(I suspect my future self is also going to judge 2020 Bella, lol.)

 ---